fl1wiki-mrteel/FlightOneWiki/Troubleshooting/README.md

     - On RevoltOSD/Millivolt bridge TX1/NOR

 <b>Solution:</b></br>
 Open FalcoX Configurator and paste the following lines one by one.
-Then restart your flightcontroller and adjust the motor directions in OSD menu.
+Then restart your flightcontroller and if this is your initial setup you should adjust the motor directions in OSD menu.
 ```

 SET uart1_protocol=2